rkaneriya/bowling/README.md

 # Bowling
-A simple 3D game with custom physics (made for COS 426).
+A simple 3D game with custom physics (made for COS 426 - Computer Graphics).

 ---